EndiHariadi43/AdvancedAdBlocker/README.md

 > _"In this ever-changing world, be the guiding light with knowledge, kindness, and courage."_

 ✨ **Karl** – May you always have the wisdom to lead with a strong and kind heart.
-✨ **Arsyad** – May you always have the curiosity to explore the world without limits.
+✨ **Zain** – May you always have the curiosity to explore the world without limits.
 ✨ **Azkiya** – May you always have the sincerity and grace to bring peace wherever you go.

 🌿 The world of technology is vast, but a heart full of love is always greater than everything else.